freddycoder/heartdisease/README.md

 # WebSite

 Go to https://heartdiseasediagnosis.ca to try a train version of this agent.
-The agent that is execute is the release version of the origial branch which was train to get a accuracy of 0.83 on the dataset called heart.csv.
+The agent that is execute is the release version of the original branch which was train to get a accuracy of 0.83 on the dataset called heart.csv.

 The code of this app is not in this repo for now because i need to secure some information first.